Cluett Peabody & Company

-Cluett Peabody & Company, Inc. once headquartered in Troy, New York, was a longtime manufacturer of shirts, detachable shirt cuffs and collars, and related apparel.
-It is best known for its Arrow brand collars and shirts and the related Arrow Collar Man advertisements (1905–1931).
+Cluett, Peabody & Company, Inc. once headquartered in Troy, New York, was a longtime manufacturer of shirts, detachable shirt cuffs and collars, and related apparel.
+It is best known for its Arrow brand collars and shirts and the related Arrow Collar Man advertisements (1907–1931).
 It dates, with a different name, from the mid-19th century and was absorbed by Westpoint Pepperell in the 1980s.
 The Arrow name is still licensed to brand men's shirts and ties.

 The company manufactured shirts and collars in a historic building at 123 First Street in Leominster, Massachusetts.
 The building was constructed in 1902 and added to the National Register of Historic Places in 1989.

 History

-The Arrow shirt company was founded by William H.Titus and his partner in Chicago, Illinois and in the late 1800s merged with Cluett Peabody.
-Both companies had about $20 million in annual sales at the time of the merger.
-Titus and his partner later became co-chairman of the company.
-Titus remained on the board of directors until the time of his death even though his residence was in Glencoe, Illinois.

 In 1851, Maullin & Blanchard, manufacturers of collars, began operations at 282 River Street in Troy, NY.
 This company was succeeded in 1856 by Maullin & Bigelow, and in 1861 by Maullin, Bigelow, & Co., when Mr. George B. Cluett, a clerk in the company since 1854, became a partner.
 Upon the dissolution of the partnership in 1862, Joseph Maullin and George B. Cluett formed the firm Maullin & Cluett.
 On the death of Mr. Maullin in 1863, the firm Geo.
 B. Cluett, Bros., & Co. was formed.

 In 1891, Geo.
 B. Cluett, Bros., & Co merged with Coon & Co., also of Troy, NY, to form Cluett, Coon & Co., bringing Frederick F. Peabody into the firm.
 The Cluett, Coon & Co soon became the Cluett, Peabody & Co. in 1899.

 Prior to 1919, the principal business for Cluett, Peabody & Co. was manufacturing men's shirt collars.
 Beginning in the 1920s the demand for collar-attached shirts grew considerably, while the detached collar business experienced a decline.
 In 1929 Cluett, Peabody & Co. established a national menswear business under the Arrow brand name.
 The "Arrow" name gradually grew into a product line that included shirts, collars, handkerchiefs, cravats, pajamas, and underwear for men and boys.